 aicoolies logo

-Teleport Beams vs Lakera: AI Security Approaches Compared
+Teleport Beams vs Lakera: Which AI Security & DevSecOps Tool Should You Use?
+(2026)

 Teleport Beams and Lakera both address AI security but at different layers.
 Teleport Beams provides cryptographically verified runtime environments for AI agents accessing production infrastructure, while Lakera protects against prompt injection and content threats at the model interaction layer.
 Together they represent complementary defense-in-depth strategies for securing AI deployments.